Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Alternative metric structures on spaces of norms

 \begin{thm} For each $\fS_N$-invariant norm $\chi$ on $\R^N$, $\dist_\chi$ satisfies the triangle inequality on $\cN^\diag(V)$, and is characterized as the unique metric on $\cN^\diag(V)$ for which

 is an isometric embedding for each basis $\be$ of $V$. \end{thm}

-By Proposition~\ref{prop:GIisom}, the Goldman-Iwahori metric $\dGI$ on $\cN^\diag(V)$ corresponds to the $\ell^\infty$-norm on $\R^N$.
+By Proposition~\ref{prop:GIisom}, the Goldman--Iwahori metric $\dGI$ on $\cN^\diag(V)$ corresponds to the $\ell^\infty$-norm on $\R^N$.
 By equivalence of norms on $\R^N$, any metric $\dist_\chi$ produced by Theorem~\ref{thm:normdist} is Lipschitz equivalent to $\dGI$.
 Besides the latter, the most important case is the Euclidian metric $\dist_2$ induced by the $\ell^2$-norm: